habrzyk-pawel/habrzyk-pawel.github.io/_posts/2025-09-04-Polars-ram-usage-benchmarks.md

 ## Conclusion
 The difference can be stark - script 1&2 demonstrate that certain aggregations can be practically done without ram usage.
 On the other hand, script 3 shows that this is not a silver bullet.
-Interestingly, DuckDB survived workload 3, and I don't know what to do with it yet.
+Interestingly, DuckDB survived workload 3.
+We will investigate this further in [Pt 2](https://habrzyk-pawel.github.io/2025/09/08/Polars-ram-usage-benchmarks-pt-2.html)

 Next, we will investigate reason for worse performance of polars in this particular benchmark.
 We will optimze both polars and duckdb for working memory performance.
 After that, we will evaluate XGBoost out-of-core features to see how far we can push it on limited hardware.